mKurrels/testHelpfulOwl/README.md

 4) If you do not recieve an email, could you let me know?
 This is still a work in progress, and any feedback would be great.

+5) The application only send's an email to an email address only once a day to avoid spamming people that made several commits with credentials in them.
+I understand that this is not an optimal solution, and it is on my list of things to change.